tollmanz/tollmanz.com-old/_posts/2015-08-03-content-security-policy-report-variations.markdown

 ## DONT FORGET TO REDO THE DATA TO VERIFY THE DOCUMENT URL STUFF!!!!!

 The individual CSP report properties also varied depending on the browser.
+I will discuss properties that were implemented inconsistently across browsers.
+Any property not mentioned is assumed to be consistent across browsers.

 **`blocked-uri`**